Lucas-TA/Lucas-TA/README.md

 # Hi there 👋, My name is Lucas Ascenção

 I am Bachelor's student majoring in Computer Science with a passion for crafting immersive web experiences.
-Proficient in HTML, CSS, jQuery, JavaScript, TypeScript, and React.js, I thrive on bringing ideas to life through code.
+Proficient in HTML, CSS, jQuery, JavaScript and knowledge in TypeScript, and React.js, I thrive on bringing ideas to life through code.

 🛠️ My toolbox includes skills in CSS preprocessors like SASS and LESS, as well as a solid understanding of version control with Git/Github.
 I utilize styled-components for styling in my projects, allowing me to create polished and efficient stylesheets in a modular way.